githop/cannabrokers/spec/features/features_list.md

 2. An admin can sign in on the sign_in route
 		expectation: with valid credentials, auth then redirected to admin panel

-3. An admin visits the /admin route
-		epectation: admin panel loads

 ### Admin actions

 ##flower